 Campus Life & Engagement relies on the energy and enthusiasm of hundreds of student volunteers each year.
-Volunteer recruitment takes place in the Winter semester for the upcoming orientation and welcome of next year's incoming class.
+Volunteer recruitment takes place in the Winter semester for the upcoming summer orientation and welcome of next year's fall incoming class.

 CL&E Volunteer Opportunities

 ACCE (Ambassadors for Campus and Community Engagement) Team Program

 Want to improve your facilitation, leadership, peer-coaching and communication skills?
 Interested in challenging yourself to lead workshops?
 Looking to make a meaningful contribution to the McGill community?
 The Leadership Development Program is a great students-helping-students volunteer program, which gives 20 to 30 students an opportunity to build leadership capacities in relation to leading workshops, public speaking, peer-coaching and facilitation.
 Successful candidates are trained in February and March each year; they have the opportunity to lead workshops, do outreach, peer coach and give classroom announcements in September and January.
 We normally start our recruiting in February for the following year - click here for more info!

 CSI McGill (Cegep Students Information/Orientation session)

 This is an opportunity for students to help with the welcome and logistical work for this information day intended for newly accepted students from Cegep.
 CSI McGill takes place annually in early June.
 In addition to the full-day event, volunteers are also required to attend a 2 hour training/preparation meeting.

 This is a great opportunity for students to volunteer and help welcome the University’s new students at one of the largest orientation events organized by McGill.
 Student volunteers will assist on a variety of tasks, including group formation, orientation package and lunch distribution, University Fair setup, and the overall welcoming process.
 Volunteers will need to be flexible and ready to adapt to a variety of tasks that might arise.